five82/shear/README.md

 A thin wrapper around [av-scenechange](https://github.com/rust-av/av-scenechange) that detects scene boundaries and automatically splits long scenes for parallel encoding workflows.

+## Expectations

+This repository is shared as is.
+Shear is a personal tool.
+I've open sourced it because I believe in sharing but I'm not an active maintainer.

+- Experimental: This is an incomplete early stage project that is purely experimental at this point.
+- Personal-first: Things will change and break as I iterate.
+- Best-effort only: This is a part-time hobby project and I work on it when I'm able to.
+I may be slow to respond to questions or may not respond at all.
+- PRs: Pull requests are welcome if they align with the project's goals but I may be slow to review them or may not accept changes that don't fit my own use case.
+- “Vibe coded”: I’m not a Go developer and this project started as (and remains) a vibe-coding experiment.
+Expect rough edges.

 ## Features

 - Scene detection using av-scenechange (rav1e's algorithm)